near-ndc/i-am-human/contracts/community-sbt/README.md

 #### SBT classes

-SBT contract supports token classes: one issuer can mint tokens of many classes.
+SBT contract supports multiple token classes: one issuer can mint tokens of many classes.
-The `community-sbt` contract requires an admin to enable class and set if minting of SBT tokens of that class require IAH humanity check.
+The `community-sbt` contract requires an admin to enable a token class and set if minting of SBT of that class requires IAH humanity check.
 Moreover, admin must assign a minting authority (an address which is authorized to mint).

 ```shell
 near call CTR_ADDRESS enable_next_class \